Jamie95187/smart-pension-tech-test-report/README.md

 ## Navigating the website

-`localhost:3000` - works fine and has two buttons **Create New Company** and *'Companies List'*
+* `localhost:3000` - works fine and has two buttons **Create New Company** and **Companies List**

-`localhost:3000/companies/new` - can navigate to the link by clicking *'Create New Company'* button on home page.
-We are presented with a form with a text input for *'Name'* of company and a text area to fill in for *'Details'*.
+* `localhost:3000/companies/new` - can navigate to the link by clicking **Create New Company** button on home page.
+We are presented with a form with a text input for **Name** of company and a text area to fill in for **Details**.
 A user can fill in duplicated company names and details (potential improvement one).
-They can also fill in a blank input for both entries (Bug one).
-At the bottom of the form there are two buttons. *'Save'* and the other *'Back to companies list'*.
+They can also fill in a blank input for both entries [Bug One](##Bug One).
+At the bottom of the form there are two buttons. **Save** and the other **Back to companies list**.

-`localhost:3000/companies/id` - the id param in the URL represents the newly added company's id.
+* `localhost:3000/companies/id` - the id param in the URL represents the newly added company's id.
 The new listing is appended to the end of the Company table in the database.
-However the data rendered on the table on this page always shows the first entry of the database (Bug two).
-There are two buttons at the bottom of the page *'Add Employee'* and *'Back to companies List'*.
-The employees' id are incorrectly labelled on the table (Bug three).
+However the data rendered on the table on this page always shows the first entry of the database [Bug Two](##Bug two).
+There are two buttons at the bottom of the page **Add Employee** and **Back to companies List**.
+The employees' id are incorrectly labelled on the table [Bug Three](##Bug Three).

-`local:3000/companies/1/employees` - clicking on the *Add Employee* renders a form to fill in with two text inputs.
+* `local:3000/companies/1/employees` - clicking on the **Add Employee** renders a form to fill in with two text inputs.
 An input for Forename and another for Surname.
-There are two buttons at the end of the form named *'Save'* and *'Back to employees list'*.
+There are two buttons at the end of the form named **Save** and **Back to employees list**.
 If the user leaves one of the inputs blank they are prompted with an error message.
-If the user leaves the 'Forename' input blank they are given an error with 'Forename can't be blank' and 'Middlename can't be blank' (Bug four).
-Filling in both inputs still gives an error of 'Surname can't be blank' (Bug five).
+If the user leaves the 'Forename' input blank they are given an error with 'Forename can't be blank' and 'Middlename can't be blank' [Bug Four](##Bug Four).
+Filling in both inputs still gives an error of 'Surname can't be blank' [Bug Five](##Bug Five).

-`local:3000/companies` - this page renders a table listing all the companies that are saved in the database.
-There are two buttons for each listing called *'Show'* and *'Destroy'*.
+* `local:3000/companies` - this page renders a table listing all the companies that are saved in the database.
+There are two buttons for each listing called **Show** and **Destroy**.
 Destroy prompts the user with an alert and asks if they are sure they would like delete this listing.
 The show button will navigate the user to the page `localhost:3000/companies/id`.
 At the bottom of the table there is a button that navigates to creating a new company.

 ## Recommendations